CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 3) The order of the format must be strictly adhered to.

 <br>
-4) You can include *tags* in any of the tasks which you wish to add by using the `#` symbol before the tag name.
+4) You can include `TAGS` in any of the tasks which you wish to add by using the `#` symbol before the tag name.
 These tags can help you classify or identify unique tasks in your **KeyboardWarrior**.
 Tags are optional and are indicated in square brackets, i.e. [ ].

 <br>
 ### 3.1.1.
 Viewing Help